 Describe all the project's potential sources of emissions to air and expected composition of the emissions.
 The description will include oxides of sulfur or nitrogen, volatile organic compounds, carbon monoxide and dioxide, particulates (including dust, PM{10} , and $PM{2.5}$), trace metals, odours and any toxic, persistent and/or hazardous substances that would be emitted by the project.
+Also, specify the oxygen content of the flue gases.
 Present the concentrations of all components of emissions at standard temperature and pressure, and provide the mass emission rate, exit velocity, volume flow rate and temperature at exit.